Miles Taylor (security expert): "Anonymous"

-Taylor authored a September 2018 The New York Times op-ed entitled, "I Am Part of the Resistance Inside the Trump Administration" under the name "Anonymous".
+Taylor authored a September 2018 The New York Times op-ed titled, "I Am Part of the Resistance Inside the Trump Administration" under the name "Anonymous".
+NBC's Mika Brzezinski noted that "the Trump Administration and the country were turned upside down" by the piece.
 He said that, in April 2019, he had personally witnessed President Trump offer Homeland Security staff federal pardons for any criminal prosecution arising from their actions in stopping illegal immigration to the United States, and it was at that point that Taylor decided to resign from the department.
-He left DHS in June 2019, and anonymously released a follow-up book entitled, A Warning (November 2019), which included an account of the instability inside the Trump White House and administration.
+He left DHS in June 2019, and anonymously released a follow-up book titled A Warning (November 2019), which included an account of the instability inside the Trump White House and administration.
 USA Today called the book "a scathing portrait of a president and administration in chaos," and The Washington Post wrote that the book had "no modern historical parallel for a firsthand account of a sitting president written in book form by an anonymous author".
 It reached number one on The New York Times Best Seller list.

-Taylor initially denied being "Anonymous" in a number of interviews.
-After he acknowledged that he was "Anonymous", he said he owed a mea culpa to those journalists, but noted that, as "Anonymous", he always had said that he "would ultimately come out under my own name".
-In an online discussion after the release of A Warning, he had answered questions anonymously and said he would reveal his identity in the coming months before the 2020 election.
-He also pledged to donate the bulk of the proceeds from the book to nonprofit organizations such as the White House Correspondents' Association.
+In an online discussion after the release of A Warning, Taylor answered questions anonymously and said he would reveal his identity in the coming months before the 2020 election.
+He also pledged to donate the bulk of the proceeds from the book to nonprofit organizations such as the White House Correspondents' Association, and subsequently announced he donated the royalties to a range of organizations.

+He publicly revealed his identity in the days leading up to the 2020 election with a public statement reprinted in the New York Times.
 Of his decision not to reveal his identity, Taylor said in October 2020: "Issuing my critiques without attribution forced the President to answer them directly on their merits or not at all, rather than creating distractions through petty insults and name-calling.
 I wanted the attention to be on the arguments themselves."